doinyne/CV/README.md

-Works confidently as an individual and in a team environment Strong ability to work well under pressure, multitask and complete projects professionally Love of sports and computers
-Knows the importance of listening, communicating and satisfying client’s needs
+Works confidently as an individual and in a team environment Strong ability to work well under pressure, multitask and complete projects professionally Love of sports and computers knows the importance of listening, communicating and satisfying client’s needs

 ## Education